JNRowe/jnrowe.github.io/_sources/thoughts/side_projects.txt

 possessions or such.
-However, I've noticed in the past when I'm talking to people I'd call friends it often quickly digresses in to strange discussions about box packing, routing, `the curse of travelling salesmen`_ or `bridges in a foreign land`_.
+However, I've noticed in the past when I'm talking to people I'd call friends it often quickly digresses in to strange discussions about box packing, routing, `the curse of travelling salesmen`_ or `bridges in some foreign land`_.
 Because of the math and technology implications many of my friends have written tools to explore some of the practical and theoretical issues faced in logistics… for fun.

 .. _the curse of travelling salesmen: http://en.wikipedia.org/wiki/Travelling_salesman_problem
-.. _bridges in a foreign land: http://en.wikipedia.org/wiki/Bridges_of_Konigsberg
+.. _bridges in some foreign land: http://en.wikipedia.org/wiki/Bridges_of_Konigsberg

 It is all about me
 ------------------